 2. During Screen Time

 Screen time isn’t all bad!
 Whether on the television, computer, tablet, or other device, many parents are turning to technology to help educate, engage, and entertain children at home.
-Have your children help with the task of keeping and telling time.
+One popular activity you can do is to have your children help with the task of keeping and telling time.
 Many free, digital resources happen at specific times each day (for example, Steve Spangler shares a free science experiment every day at 12 PM ET).
-Have children let you know when it’s time to turn on the device to watch.
+As official timekeepers, children can let you know when it’s time to turn on the device to watch.

+Of course, there is such a thing as too much random electronic use, so try to limit the free time they spend on devices.
 Try to limit free time on devices.
-Set a specific amount of free time, and then have children tell you when their time is up.
+Set a specific amount of free time they can spend on any of the devices they are allowed to use, and then have children tell you when their time is up.
 Ask your kids to identify the number of the channel as you watch TV.
 This is also a great time to ask them to identify 10 channels higher, 100 channels lower, etc.

 3. When Getting Supplies